 Typically, high school credits are defined as seat time by something called a Carnegie Unit.
 But there are other nontraditional methods for earning credit by providing unique opportunities for students to get a head start on applying academics to postsecondary goals.
 School districts may seek to award credit through other ways besides time-fixed terms, semesters, or school years.
 Possibilities may include awarding credit based on demonstration of the knowledge, skills and competencies deemed equivalent to that which would be gained in a traditional class setting.
 Alternate ways for earning high school credit can include virtual education, off-campus programs, proficiency credit, and embedded credit.

-The goal of the STELLAR (Supporting Transition to Engaged Lives by Linking Agency Resources) project is to provide information and training to assist transition age youth (14–26) with disabilities, their parents, family members, guardians, advocates, or other authorized representatives of the individual to participate more effectively with professionals in meeting the vocational, independent living, and rehabilitation needs of individuals with disabilities.
+The goal of the STELLAR (Supporting Transition to Engaged Lives by Linking Agency Resources) project is to Assist transition-age youth (14–26) with disabilities, their parents, family members, guardians and advocates; or other authorized representatives of the individual to effectively engage in vocational, independent living, and rehabilitative services.

 Some of the strategies that the STELLAR project will focus on are:

-- Career focused and on-the-job training while in school
+- Career focused and supervised community-based on-the-job training while in school

 - Inclusion of self-advocacy and self-determination skills in the curriculum

-- Involvement of students, parents, businesses, and community representatives in interagency transition teams
+- Involvement and coordination of students, parents, businesses, and community representatives in interagency transition teams

 - Meaningful job placement experiences that provide living wages and career opportunities for youth with disabilities